-For me, photography is a mindfulness exercise.
-I look for hidden meanings, moods and signs in my surroundings.
+The natural world helps me find happiness.
+It helps me get back that energy that was sucked out of me during everyday life.
+I see photography as a mindfulness exercise.
+I enjoy gazing at my surroundings.
 I love squinting into the rising sun, listening to the sound of birds chirping at dawn, experiencing the earthy smell after a downpour as well as feeling the wind’s gentle caress on my skin.

-This quote from The Little Prince (Antoine de Saint-Exupéry) expresses best what my art is about: "The most beautiful things in the world cannot be seen or touched, they are felt with the heart.”
+This quote from The Little Prince by Antoine de Saint-Exupéry sums up how I see the world: “The most beautiful things in the world cannot be seen or touched, they are felt with the heart.”

-The reason I go through a lot of effort to create my work is that it makes me feel truly alive.
-Up in the mountains, no one is there to tell me what I should think or do.
-That's where I can be totally free, and I want you to know that you can feel like that too.
-In order for my work to be as authentic as possible, it's always experience first, photography second.
-If photography gets in the way of feeling that special moment, I will happily pass that shot.
+The reason I go through a lot of effort to create my work is that it helps me feel alive.
+In the mountains, no one will tell me what I should think or do.
+Within nature, I can experience total freedom, and I would love others to feel that way too.
+In order for my work to be as authentic as possible, I always value experience over photography.
+If photography gets in the way of experience, I will give up on a photo opportunity.

 Thank you for visiting!